mfornace/nupack-docs-dev/sources/design.md

 ### Evaluate a design

-The `.evaluate()` method on a `Design` is provided for cases where the user-defined sequences are fixed (with no variables to optimize).
+The `.evaluate()` method is provided for cases where the user-defined sequences are fixed (with no variables to optimize).

 ```python
 dl1 = Domain('GCACATTGAGCAGCAGACAGGTTTTGAGTTGGGGTGGTTGGTA', name='dl1')